cpchalk/gpcheckx/README.md

 fi

+Results:
-Results: After 11 cycles of comparing pairs of large word acceptors each with 230000+ plus states, a 'small' word acceptor with 47611 states is built.
+After 11 cycles of comparing pairs of large word acceptors, each with 230000+ plus states, a 'small' word acceptor with 47611 states is built.
-The process
+The 'build and check multiplier' type process

 ./bin/gpcheckx -p -v -w 3572

-using this word acceptor then extracts more word differences to add to diff2.
+uses this word acceptor to then extracts more word differences to add to diff2.
 But these extra word differences result in the building of a large word acceptor of 220000+ states.
-So we resume the cycle of adding diagonals to the word difference set and comparing word acceptors to try and build a smaller word acceptor again.
+So we resume the cycle of adding diagonals to the diff2 word difference set and compare word acceptors to try and build a smaller word acceptor again.
 This time the process soon finishes with the building of a 'small' word acceptor of 47613 states which, this time,